Love and Deepspace

-Love and Deepspace is Chinese mobile game developed by Papergames (with publishing outside mainland China under Infold Games).
-The game was released on Android and iOS on 18 January 2024.
-The game is a spin-off of Mr Love: Queen's Choice and is known as the first 3D otome game, receiving generally positive reviews and achieving commercial success.
+Love and Deepspace is a Chinese otome mobile game developed by Papergames (with publishing outside mainland China under Infold Games).
+The game is a spin-off of Mr Love: Queen's Choice and released as the second installment of the Mr. Love series.
+It was released on Android and iOS on 18 January 2024.
+The game has received generally positive reviews and achieved commercial success.